-It can be served warm or chilled right out of the fridge which makes it easy to prepare it the day before.
+It can be served warm or chilled straight from the fridge, making it simple to prepare the day before.

 Rice pudding is called "Milchreis" in German.
 “Milch” is the German word for “Milk” and “Reis” means “rice” in English.